SammyJoeOsborne/SpriterMC/ReadMe.md

 SpriterMC
 =========

-SpriterMC is a Starling implementation for importing skeletal (and non-skeletal) animations generated with [Spriter] (http://www.brashmonkey.com/spriter.htm), complete with Bone support, ability to duplicate instances with low overhead, Framerate-independant and adjustable playback speed and playback direction, swap entire texture sets at runtime, and more.
-It comes wrapped in a familiar API similar to Starling MovieClip, and currently supports all features of the Spriter file format (version a4.1), with future support planned for any subsequent changes to the SCML format.
+SpriterMC is a Starling implementation for importing skeletal (and non-skeletal) animations generated with Spriter (http://www.brashmonkey.com/spriter.htm), complete with a familiar API mimicking Starling MovieClip.
+Features include SpriterMC generation from an existing TextureAtlas or individual assets (a TextureAtlas is generated from assets dynamicall), bone support, ability to create multiple instances with low overhead, Framerate-independant and adjustable playback speed and playback direction, swap entire texture sets at runtime, and more.
+It currently supports all features of the Spriter file format (version a4.1), with future support planned for any subsequent changes to the SCML format.

 ## Version .01
 First public release